LSSTDESC/rubin_globus_compute/globus_configuration/compute_endpoints/README.md

 # Globus Compute Endpoint Configuration

 This folder provides instructions on how to configure and deploy the Globus Compute endpoint on the HPC cluster.
 The endpoint is reponsible to interface with the local scheduler and execute tasks (Globus functions) within containers running on compute nodes.
-The task execution (see the [compute functions](../compute_functions/) folder) can all be done remotely.

 **Prerequisites**: The following instructions assume that you already have an Apptainer `.sif` or `.sing` file ready.